felixdagnon/AWS-serverless-lab/README.md

 Another difference is for ec2 running the Web server in the first diagram, we have to go define the auto scaling group.

-If we have not defined it, we won't be able to scale and you will get error.
+If we have not defined it, we won't be able to scale and we will get error.
 With lambda we do not need to go define

 any auto scaling group.
 If there are multiple traffic, this lambda will scale up automatically and handle that traffic.